Fetlar: Infrastructure

 Ferries sail daily from Hamars Ness on Fetlar to Gutcher on Yell, and to Belmont on Unst.
 A new breakwater and berthing facility was added at Hamars Ness, and was officially opened on 1 December 2012.

 There is a communications tower on Fetlar at: 60°36'5.39"N, 0°55'35.44"W. Fetlar is "Under Evaluation" for superfast broadband according to Digital Scotland.

 Fetlar has a small airstrip with a gravel runway.
 There are no longer scheduled air services to the island.

 Community development

 Fetlar Developments Ltd (FDL), a company limited by guarantee and a registered charity, was set up by the community to counter the depopulation of the island, which had fallen to just 48 in early 2009, when the 2001 total had been 86.
 The development company continue to work towards securing a sustainable future for the island both socially and economically.

 Work to install three wind turbines in a Community wind energy project began in December 2015.

+Demographics

+In the 2022 census, 63.6% of Fetlar's residents were recorded as born in England, higher than any other area in Shetland.
+77.2% of residents were recorded as aged 50 or above.

 School

 In 2009 there were 3 primary pupils and 1 nursery pupil at Fetlar primary school, situated at Baela near Houbie.

+The school was reported as having been mothballed in 2022 after its last student left and no new students were expected to join in the following academic year.